nrdvana/userp/doc/protocol.md

 Obviously many of these are at odds with eachother, and so applying Userp to one of these purposes requires thoughtful definition of the data types.
-Planning of the types should also include consideration for the capabilities of the target; the natural limits of the Userp protocol are far higher than the limits of any given userp implementation, so for example, it is a bad idea to use 65-bit integers if you expect an application without BigInt support to be able to read them.
+Planning of the types should also include consideration for the capabilities of the target; whie the protocol is un-bounded, implementations can choose sensible maximums, so for example it is a bad idea to use 65-bit integers if you expect an application without BigInt support to be able to read them.
 For embedded applications, if you know that the decoder only has 4K of RAM to work with then it obviously can't handle 10K of symbol-table from your Record and Enum definitions unless they are identical to the ones stored on ROM.

 Structure
 ---------